AI Agents and Autonomous Systems 2025

 LangChain dominates enterprise adoption (45% market share according to Stack Overflow Survey 2024).
 AutoGen is growing fastest (+300% YoY) for code generation use cases.
 CrewAI is popular in startups for prototyping.
 Semantic Kernel is standard in Microsoft shops.
 Prediction: framework consolidation in 2026 through acquisitions or partnerships.

-Multi-Agent Orchestration - When one agent isn't enough
+Multi-agent orchestration - when one agent isn't enough

 Orchestration Patterns